mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 Most of our customers purchase through the TinyPilot website without any manual work on our side, but cusotmers occasionally need to customize their order with something the website doesn't support.
 Maybe they want to order in quantities the website doesn't offer, or maybe we're offering them a special discount.

-**Desired outcome**: Fulfill the order when the customer pays.
+**Desired outcome**: Fulfill the order when the customer pays (Shopify marks the order as "paid").

 ### Scenario 3: Customer pays with purchase order

 Purchase orders are basically IOUs for big businesses.
 They're not willing to give us cash up front, but they're agreeing to pay us after they receive their order, usually within 30 days.

-**Desired outcome**: Fulfill the order when we receive the purchase order.
+**Desired outcome**: Fulfill the order when we receive the purchase order (order remains "unpaid" in Shopify).

 ### Discussion